 In adults that wet the bed, the underlying cause is sometimes a lack of this hormone called AVP.
 Medications are available that contain the synthetic version of the hormone.
 But, it is important to be sure that lack of production of AVP is the problem.
 If not, it can cause death due to an electrolyte imbalance.

-The appropriate bedwetting help for children is to wait, unless the child has been dry for several months or years and then reverts to wetting the bed.
-In that case, the cause could be a bladder infection, a sleep apnea or excessive stress.
+It’s best to wait unless the child has been dry for several months or years and then reverts to wetting the bed.
+In that case, the cause could be a bladder infection, a sleep apnea, or excessive stress.
 Too much caffeine can also cause the problem.

 One of the most commonly recommended approaches is to reduce or cut out fluids several hours before bedtime.
 A child asking for a drink of water may be delaying bedtime, rather than actually being thirsty.
-A good approach is to stay with him or her for a few minutes, changing the subject and see what happens.
+A good approach is to stay with him or her for a few minutes, changing the subject and seeing what happens.

 Punishing Children for Bedwetting is Counterproductive

-Any kind of punishment is not bed wetting help.
+Any kind of punishment is not bedwetting help.
 In fact, it interferes with other treatment approaches, such as the use of the moisture alarm.

 The alarms are considered relatively effective, especially in children that are deep sleepers.
 A sensor fits in the child’s underpants and is connected to an alarm on the shoulder.
 The alarm will go off when moisture is detected, which wakes the child.

-The second thing that allows us to stay dry at night is the ability to wake up when we sense that our bladders are full.
+The ability to wake up when we sense that our bladders are full.
 As adults, there are medications and other sleep disorders that can interfere with the ability to wake up.
 Alcohol abuse can also cause a deep sleep, from which a person awakens wet.

 Parents with children that wet the bed often say that they are difficult to wake up.
 It is for those children that the alarms are most effective and can provide bedwetting help.